lipengxiao/adminlpx/readme.txt

 Git is a distributed version control system.
-Git is an open source.
+Git is an open source;
 Git is free software.